zeyap/legacy-personal-website/_posts/2016-7-01-Safety-Card.markdown

 <h2>Literature review</h2>

 <h3>data research</h3>
-* Based on previous research, in civil aviation, passengers' comprehension of cabin safety information could guide their evacuation when facing emergency.
+<li>Based on previous research, in civil aviation, passengers' comprehension of cabin safety information could guide their evacuation when facing emergency. </li>
-* The investigation of NTSB showed, passengers who do not read the safety card could get injured in aviation accidents threefold than those who do.
+<li>The investigation of NTSB showed, passengers who do not read the safety card could get injured in aviation accidents threefold than those who do.</li>

 It is of great significance to improve the comprehensibility of airline safety briefing cards.

 * * *

 <h3>market research & research review</h3>
-Two forms of safety cards
+<p>Two forms of safety cards</p>

 <div class="container">
     <div class="row">